Part 2: When Helping Hurts

 But most of all, it means knowing that my value doesn’t disappear when someone doesn’t acknowledge my effort.
 My value is constant because it comes from my Creator, not from how helpful I am or how appreciated I feel.

-So, if you’re reading this and you’ve ever poured out and felt invisible, I want you to know: you are not alone.
+So, if you’re reading this and you’ve ever poured out and felt invisible, I want you to know, you are not alone.
 You’re not crazy.
 You’re not “too sensitive.”
 You’re just someone who cares deeply.
 And caring deeply in a world that doesn’t always see it?
-That’s courageous.
+That’s courageous and it will require you to know the truth about your worth.

-And as you’ll see in the next part of this series, this moment was just the beginning of a bigger shift, one that started with a simple but soul-shaking question:
+And as you’ll see in the next part of this series, this revelation was just the beginning of a bigger shift, one that started with a simple but soul-shaking question:

 Who’s writing your story?